 - Change your loan terms.
 Are you having trouble making your monthly mortgage payments?
 You can refinance your loan to a longer term, which gives you more time to pay back what you owe while lowering your monthly payments.
 You can also refinance to a shorter term if you want to pay off your loan faster.
 You may also be able to refinance to a lower interest rate to save money over the life of your loan.

 - Remove mortgage insurance.
 Do you have an FHA loan?
 If so, you may already be aware that you must pay a Mortgage Insurance Premium (MIP) for as long as you have your FHA loan, if you put less than 10% down on the home.
 Many homeowners hold their FHA loans only until they reach 20% equity, then refinance to a conventional loan.
 This allows them to forgo the mortgage insurance requirement and save money.

 - Take cash out of your property.
 A cash-out refinance allows you to accept a loan with a higher principal balance than you owe and take the rest out in cash.
 The cash you get from a cash-out refinance can help you pay off debt, cover home repair costs and more.

 Applying for a refinance is similar to applying for your original home loan.
 You’ll choose a lender you want to work with, make sure you fit their qualifications and apply.

 The lender will ask you for some financial documentation, order an appraisal and underwrite your loan.
 You’ll then get a Closing Disclosure that includes your new loan terms and the costs you need to cover.
-Finally, attend a closing meeting with your lender, sign on your new loan and start making payments.
+Finally, attend a closing meeting with a settlement agent, sign on your new loan and start making payments.

 Your Options For Refinancing A Mortgage With Bad Credit